dent-table/dent-table/docs/FORK_GUIDELINES.md

 Some preference values stored by `PreferenceService` are specified for each single table.

 So, for that preferences you have to edit `src/assets/preferences.json` file according to the ids of your tables.

+### add special cases
+For more info about special cases, see `FORK_GUIDELINES.md` into data submodule.

+You have to add special case definition also here.